rp-rs/rp-hal/boards/itsy_bitsy_rp2040/README.md

 # [itsy_bitsy_rp2040] - Board Support for the [Adafruit ItsyBitsy RP2040]

-You should include this crate if you are writing code that you want to run on an [Adafruit ItsyBitsy RP2040] - an extremely small form-factor RP2040 board from Adafruit.
+You should include this crate if you are writing code that you want to run on an [Adafruit ItsyBitsy RP2040] - an RP2040 board in the Itsy family from Adafruit.

 This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the ItsyBitsy RP2040.